-- It’s easy to forget to put on sunscreen, especially when kids are excited to jump in the pool or run in the yard.
-Make sunscreen application part of your child’s daily routine when they are getting dressed so you don’t forget.
+- It’s easy to forget to put on sunscreen — especially when kids are excited to jump in the pool or run in the yard.
+Make the application process part of your child’s daily routine when they are getting dressed so you don’t forget.

-Be generous in applying sunscreen and don’t forget those unexpected places!
-We’re talking ears, necks, and toes!
+- Be generous in applying sunscreen and don’t forget ears and the back of the neck!

 - Don’t be afraid to try different sunscreens.
-Some kids prefer the spray sunscreen, others like the lotion or gel.
+Some kids prefer the spray while others like the lotion or gel.
 See what works best for your little one.

-- Choose a sunscreen that provides broad spectrum UVA and UVB protection.
+- Choose a kind that provides broad spectrum UVA and UVB protection.

-- Have shade time where your child takes a 10 – 30 minute break under a tree or umbrella so they aren’t in the sun continuously.
-And bring a comfy travel pad for your baby when it’s time for a changing.
+- Have shade time where your child takes a 10 – 30-minute break under a tree or umbrella so she isn’t in the sun continuously.

-- Re-apply sunscreen every 2 hours if your child is in the water or sweating.
+- Re-apply every 2 hours if your child is in the water or sweating.